 This flight clocks in at just over nine hours, allowing you to maximise your time in the sky.
 You’ll need to outlay 102,600 Qantas points and around $150 in carrier surcharges per person.

 Conclusion: Using Qantas Points to book first class flights

 As we’ve highlighted, right now, there are many opportunities to redeem Qantas points for first class flights.

-There’s no special ‘trick’ to bookings these seats, either, with all the routes we’ve covered able to be booked by Bronze or above Qantas Frequent Flyer members via the Qantas website.
+There’s no special ‘trick’ to bookings these seats, either, with all the routes we’ve listed available for booking to Bronze or above Qantas Frequent Flyer members via the Qantas website.

-And, while we’ve only covered Australian routes, bear in mind that a range of other international flights that could be booked with Qantas points, too, using partners including Cathay Pacific, Japan Airlines, Qatar Airways, British Airways and more.
+And, while we’ve only covered Australian routes, bear in mind there are a range of other international flights that could be booked with Qantas points, too, flying partners including Cathay Pacific, Japan Airlines, Qatar Airways, British Airways and more.

-Finally, it’s important to note that the availability we’ve highlighted is correct as at 24 April 2019, and may be subject to availability.
+Finally, it’s important to note that the availability we’ve highlighted is correct as at 23 October 2019, and it may be subject to change at any time.